 On the assembly line: OPERATOR®

-The OPERATOR® also covers category B applications - in the standard configuration without barcode scanner, but with complete electronic data acquisition and wireless transmission.
-The modular Square drive system makes it flexible for different fastener sizes and torque ranges.
+The OPERATOR® also covers Category B applications - in the standard configuration without barcode scanner, but with full electronic data capture and wireless transmission.
+The modular square drive system makes it flexible for different screw sizes and torque levels.

 Category C: Non-critical - but not uncontrolled

-Category C tightening cases include all connections that are not A or B. They are commonly described as "non-critical" - previously also called "customer-critical," because at worst a failure annoys the customer but does not impair safety or core function.
+Category C applications include all screw joints that are neither A nor B. They are commonly labelled "non-critical" - previously also described as "customer-critical", since a failure may annoy the customer at worst but does not affect safety or essential function.

-Even here, the following applies: anyone who tightens fasteners with simple air tools and has no suitable test processes in place can hardly demonstrate that they have assembled according to the state of the art in the event of a complaint - and is likely to be held liable.
-Even for category C you must ensure a basic level of accuracy for your torque fastening tools.
+Still, the following applies: anyone who uses simple pneumatic screwdrivers to tighten screws and has not implemented suitable test processes will struggle to prove, in the event of a complaint, that assembly was performed in line with the state of the art - and may be held liable.
+Even for Category C, you must ensure a basic level of accuracy for your screwdriving tools.

-Calibrated tools with regular verification via Q-CHECK® - that is sufficient to work in accordance with the standard and provide proof of compliance.
-Full individual documentation of every fastening is not required, but sample-based tests are recommended.
+Calibrated torque tools with regular verification using Q-CHECK® - this is sufficient to work in compliance with the standard and provide the necessary evidence.
+Complete individual documentation of every fastening is not required; however, sample-based checks are recommended.

 Interactive: Which tool fits your situation?